 You might have to make further choices as your situation changes.
 It helps to find out as much as possible each time.
 You can stop a treatment whenever you want to if you find it too much to cope with.

 You may decide not to have cancer treatments, such as chemotherapy.
 But you can still have medicines to help control symptoms, such as sickness or pain.

-> Your doctor or nurse will explain what could help you.
-You can also ask them to refer you to a local symptom control team to give you support at home.
+Your doctor or nurse will explain what could help you.
+You can also ask them to refer you to a local palliative care team to give you support at home.